Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

 - Brogdon is averaging 4.4 three-point field goal attempts per game this season, which is 8.5% of his team's tries from beyond the arc.

-- Defensively, the Heat are ranked second in the league, conceding 109.8 points per contest.
+- The Heat are the second-best defensive team in the NBA, giving up 109.8 points per game.

-- On the glass, the Heat have given up 41.9 rebounds per contest, which puts them sixth in the league.
+- The Heat give up 41.9 rebounds per contest, ranking sixth in the NBA.

-- In terms of assists, the Heat have given up 25.6 per game, 14th in the NBA.
+- In terms of 3-pointers, the Heat have given up 13.1 makes per game, 28th in the NBA.

-- The Heat are the 28th-ranked squad in the NBA at allowing threes, conceding 13.1 made 3-pointers per game.

 Malcolm Brogdon vs. the Heat